What is LLB: Full Form, Course Duration, Admission 2025, Colleges, Salary & Scope

 The average salary for a professional who has done LLB and MBA can vary between INR 5 LPA to INR 12+ LPA.
 However, for higher positions it can also go upto INR 50+ LPA, as the blend of both the fields can place you in the spectrum of higher earning worth.

-Yes, TCS (Tata Consultancy Services) does offer jobs to LLB graduates for various roles such as legal counsel, contract manager, compliance officer, and legal analyst.
+Of course, TCS offers a bunch of job options to LLB pass outs for various roles such as legal counsel, contract manager, compliance officer, and legal analyst.

-To apply in TCS, you can visit the official TCS careers portal and search for open positions that require an LLB degree.
+If you want to apply in TCS, you can visit their official careers portal and search for open positions that require an LLB degree.
+All the best.

-In the coming next 5-10 years, the LLB scope in India is going to remain broad and promising, with growing demands for specialiased lawyers in Corporate Law, Cyber Law, Intellectual Property Law and International Trade Law, particularly withing corporate sectors, governmnet agencies, and NGOs.
+I feel that in the coming 5-10 years, the LLB scope in India is going to remain broad and promising, with growing demands for specialized lawyers in Corporate Law, Cyber Law, Intellectual Property Law, and International Trade Law, especially in the corporate sectors, government agencies, and NGOs.

-Here are some commonly asked question for LLB courses:
+Here are some commonly asked questions for LLB courses (LLB full form in law is Bachelor of Laws):

 Yes, many companies offer jobs to fresh LLB graduates as well and not just the esperienced ones.
 Graduates specialised especially from Corporate Law, Compliance, Public Policy, etc., are given preferences.